sodonnel/rocksdb-benchmark/readme.md

 /dirN
 ```

-Then in each of the directories, we create 5 sub-directories to create level 2 and repeat up to level 10:
+Then in each of the directories, we create N sub-directories to create level 2 and repeat up to level 10:

 ```
 /dir1/dir1